HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 The largest use is with script elements, which is unsurprising as the number of JS primary and third-party files continues to grow.

 {{ figure_markup(
-  caption="Priority hints on mobile have "low" importance", content="16.11%", classes="big-number",
+  caption="Priority hints on mobile have \"low\" importance", content="16.11%", classes="big-number",
   sheets_gid="1805612941",